Doctoral Dissertation Guidelines

 lynch school of education

-Doctoral Students must submit the Doctoral Packet to the Graduate Office once their dissertatoin has been succesfully defended.
+Doctoral Students must submit the online Doctoral Checklist and Information form to the Graduate Office once their dissertatoin has been succesfully defended.

 The Lynch School requires that you submit your dissertation online through eTD@BC.
 Instructions can be found at the bottom of this page.

 |a traditional title page (sample pdf)

 ||This title page must conform to the sample; if it does not, the Lynch School reserves the right to redo this page for you without notice.
 Make sure the title of your dissertation is concise and meaningful.|

 ||Whether or not you opt to have UMI register for you, this page must conform to the sample; if it does not, the Lynch School reserves the right to redo this page for you without notice.|